Chev-on/MCA-2024/tasks/Week4.md

 ### Even more Piano Roll!

   This piano part looks different as it is the bass clef piano part and is also looking at measures 49-86.
-Here we can see when one movement ends and a new one begins
+Here we can see when one movement ends and a new one begins.

    <img src="../data/part2_pianoroll49_86.png"/>